TaylorHawkes/ChatGPTArms/README.md

 [![Introductory video on youtube.com](https://us-east-1.tixte.net/uploads/almightynan.needs.rest/View_the_video_intro_%E2%86%97%EF%B8%8F.png)](http://www.youtube.com/watch?v=o2LiPkkIjeQ "Click here to redirect yourself to YouTube ↗️")

 # How is this possible?
-This project uses [Arms](https://github.com/TaylorHawkes/ChatGPTArms/tree/main/arms), which is just an npm package that implements one method called "`processConversation`", as the user converses with ChatGPT every arm will get a change to process the conversation using it's own logic, if that arm detects it is need to do something (ex: check the weather) it returns a prompt rather than sending it to chatGPT.
+This project uses what we are calling "[Arms]" (https://github.com/TaylorHawkes/ChatGPTArms/tree/main/arms), which is just an npm package that anyone can create, the package must implement one method called "`processConversation`", as the user converses with ChatGPT every arm will get a change to process the conversation using it's own logic, if that arm detects it is need to do something (ex: check the weather) it returns a prompt rather than sending it to chatGPT.

 You can see a clear example in the [WeatherArm Package by clicking here.](https://github.com/TaylorHawkes/ChatGPTArms/blob/main/arms/weatherarm/index.ts)